Skip to main content

 Preview the Template Before Downloading Word or PDF

-Preview the picker and packer template before you download it in Word or PDF.
-This application letter layout shows how a warehouse or farm-focused version looks on the page.
+Preview the picker and packer template before downloading it as a Word or PDF file.
+This application letter layout shows what a warehouse- or farm-focused version looks like on the page.

 Make These Cover Letter Examples Yours

-Copy-paste is the fastest way to sound generic in warehouse hiring.
-Adapt the samples to your shift reality, handling tasks, pace and proof so the letter sounds like your own work history, not a borrowed script.
+Copying and pasting is the quickest way to sound generic in warehouse hiring.
+Adapt the samples to reflect your own shift patterns, handling tasks, work pace, and real experience, so your letter matches your actual work history, not just a borrowed script.

 ➡️ More expert advice in our article how to adapt a cover letter sample without sounding copied